- Top 5 padel injuries: Padel elbow, shoulder tendinopathy, ankle sprain, knee pain, and lower back — all predominantly overuse, not acute trauma

 The confined court, glass walls, and frequent rapid direction changes create a unique ankle sprain risk in padel.
 The highest-risk moment: approaching the back glass wall at speed — the wall limits reaction time significantly compared to open-court sports.
 Players with previous ankle sprains who have not completed proper CAI rehabilitation are at significantly elevated risk.

-van Rijn et al. (Br J Gen Pract, 2007): Comprehensive physiotherapy including proprioceptive training reduced ankle sprain recurrence risk by 50% compared to advice alone.
-For padel players with any previous ankle history: functional ankle bracing during play + proprioceptive programme off-court is the standard approach.
+Hupperets et al. (BMJ, 2009): In an RCT of 522 athletes, adding an 8-week unsupervised home proprioceptive programme after usual care reduced recurrent ankle sprains over one year from 33% to 22% — a 35% relative risk reduction (number needed to treat: 9).
+For padel players with any previous ankle history: functional ankle bracing during play + a proprioceptive programme off-court is the standard approach.

 Knee Pain in Padel Players